I-Georg/BooksApplication/README.md

 "# BooksApplication"
-A Spring Boot Java application that allows the user to add books to a database.
-In the future more options to be added including delete,edit,users and user authentication.
+A Spring Boot CRUD Java application that allows the user to add,edit and delete books to a database(currently Hibernate, to be updated to other).
+In the future more options to be added including users and user authentication.